1885 - 1916

 07th October 1918

-The battalion was billeted at TEMPLEUX-LA-FOSSE and moved forward to the HINDENBURG Line in the neighborhood of BONY, taking up previously selected position by 1545 hours. […] Final orders for the attack on the 8th were issued, rations were issued and everything prepared, overcoats being dumped and the necessary tools being issued.
+The battalion was billeted at TEMPLEUX-LA-FOSSE and moved forward to the HINDENBURG Line in the neighbourhood of BONY, taking up previously selected position by 1545 hours. […] Final orders for the attack on the 8th were issued, rations were issued and everything prepared, overcoats being dumped and the necessary tools being issued.

 8th October 1918